English majors and minors should consult the course cycle before registering for any course.

-Understanding Literature: The Literature Laboratory
+Understanding Literature: The Body in Writing: Disability Literature

 Understanding Literature: First Encounters and the Literary Imagination

-Professor Daniel R. Mangiavellano
+Dr. Daniel Mangiavellano

 In this class, students will learn analytic strategies central to understanding and writing about literature.
 Reading assignments, writing prompts, and class conversation will consistently emphasize links between critical reading and written argumentation.
 Students will develop a critical vocabulary for literary analysis while practicing writing and argumentative skills that will contribute to thoughtful, nuanced arguments about (1) how a piece of literature works and (2) why an argument about literature matters to a broad, non-specialized audience.
 This is a writing-intensive course, and our goal will be to develop clear, sophisticated arguments that are not only technically precise, but evocative in their scope and ambition.